instamed/healthcare-payments-blockchain/README.md

 This will:

 * Install a development *Hyperledger Fabric Network* (and remove any previous one).
-* Install the chaincode with the name `fhir` in the network.
+* Install the chaincode with the name `financial` in the network.
 * Start the server and self-enroll a organization.

 ```bash